Updated on December 14th, 2025 Posted In: Garden Trends & Design

 Summer plants that look good in a winter garden

-Cornus look best when the sun shines on them, but grasses sing with the light behind them.
+Cornus look best when the sun shines on them, but grasses sing with the light behind them

 As today’s ‘winter gardens’ are close to the house, where they can be seen, it’s essential to choose plants which look good in more than one season.

-Fruit trees are good for smaller gardens because they don’t grow too big.
 Choose trees with spring blossom and autumn colour or ones that hang onto fruits and berries for a long time.

 At RHS Hyde Hall, they choose crab apples that hold their fruit, although Andrew admits that he forgot about this factor in his own garden.
 ‘I planted a crab apple, waited a few years for it to fruit, and then realised it wasn’t good at holding onto it.’
 It’s nice to know that even the experts can get it wrong.